Location

 CSTA will provide meals during our meeting:

-- Breakfast, lunch, and a snack will be catered at the Google offices.
+- Breakfast, lunch, and snacks will be catered in the meeting space.

-We will accommodate all dietary restrictions as indicated in registration forms.
-Please ask Kaylah if you are unsure about which meals meet your needs.
+Meals provided should accommodate all dietary restrictions as indicated in registration forms.
+Please let Jake know if your needs are not met.

-You will be responsible for other meals while traveling to and from Chicago.
-We hope to offset meal and other travel expenses with a flat $200 travel stipend (described below).
+You will be responsible for other meals while traveling to and from Cleveland.
+We will to offset meal and other travel expenses with a flat $200 travel stipend (described below).

 - Laptop and charger

-- Photo ID and credit card (for check-in at both the hotel and Google offices)
+- Photo ID and credit card (for check-in at the hotel)

 - A great attitude!